What is God?

 We ask the question What is God? because trinitarian scholars tell us that God is “One What and Three Who’s”.
 To us, describing the God of Israel as “One What seems like a strange and coldly impersonal way to talk about Him.
 Now we can’t help but wonder about the meaning of One What.
 Does this odd language reveal anything Biblical or true about God?
 If God is a divine What” should we speak of divinity as “It” rather than Him?
 When we say What is God are we asking a question or making a statement?
 I hope all this is clear, but if not, just watch the classic Abbott and Costello routine called “Who’s on First” and you will see that the logic of the Trinity is comedy of the highest order.

-The Holy What of Israel
+The Holy What of Israel?

 Trinitarian thinking is like being in a house of mirrors at a carnival sideshow where nothing appears normal.
 Mirrors and words can both distort reality and make things look other than they really are.
-Should get rid of the idea that God is The Holy One of Israel and say instead that God is The Holy What of IsraelIf God really is a Holy What should we even use the word “what” in normal conversation anymore since it no longer means what it used to mean?
+Should we get rid of the idea that God is The Holy One of Israel and say instead that God is The Holy What of IsraelIf God really is a Holy What should we even use the word “what” in normal conversation anymore since it no longer means what it used to mean?
 Trinitarian theology can sure get confusing.
 Thank goodness we have theologians, scholars and comedians to help us find our way!

 One What and Three Who’s Made Clear